shumwaymark/sentinelcam/README.rst

 SentienlCam endeavors to always capture as much image detail as possible.
 As noted above in the *Data Model* discussion, individual image frames require much more space than a compressed video format.
-The computer vision technology underpinning this design is baed on the analysis of two-dimensional images.
+The computer vision technology underpinning this design is based on the analysis of two-dimensional images.
 A high capture rate provides more data for analysis and modeling, reducing the likelyhood that key details might be missed.
 This also allows for generating high quality full motion archival videos.